clarelgibson/clarelgibson.github.io/_pages/contact.md

 ---
 title: Contact
 subtitle: Got a comment, question or just want to get in touch?
 Use the form below to reach out.
-description: Contact the Surrey Data Girl portfolio and blog
+description: Contact the Data Translator
 featured_image: /images/contact/contact-flip.png
 ---